 Responsibility is Opportunity

-Compulsory education has tricked us into forgetting what we already innately know, that our children are our responsibility and we have been divinely appointed with the task of raising them up to spiritual maturity.
-Many of us are unaware that the educational system as we know it today was not always the way.
-In fact, for the vast majority of human history, education has not been conducted in this fashion.
 Compulsory schooling only came to the United States in the 19th century and its primary goals have always been standardization and compliance.
-Some of this design may have been nefarious in nature (see below quotes) and some may have simply been a result of efficiency and practicality.
-A parent can individually cater to his or her child’s unique skills and challenges in ways the public or private school system simply has no time, money, or desire to.
+Some of this design may have been nefarious in nature and some may have simply been a result of efficiency and practicality.
+For industry tycoons like the Rockefellers, Carnegies, and Fords (men who shaped the educational model as we know it today), the motivation was primarily on creating and shaping the next generation of “human resources,” those who could work in certain industries.
+Children as future commodities.
+The parent, on the other hand, sees their children as individuals with unique skills and challenges and can tailor education in ways the public or private school system simply has no time, money, or desire to.
 A teacher will never be invested in your child, his growth and well-being, in the way that you are.

 “Education should aim at destroying free will so that after pupils are thus schooled they will be incapable throughout the rest of their lives of thinking or acting otherwise than as their schoolmasters would have wished … When the technique has been perfected, every government that has been in charge of education for more than one generation will be able to control its subjects securely without the need of armies or policemen.”